 Deal with diversity issues.

 ICANN WGs use transparent, open processes.
-As a result, the meetings of the CCWG will be recorded and transcript, these recordings and transcriptions, together with the mailing list archives are publicly posted.
+As a result, the meetings of the CCWG will be recorded and transcribed, these recordings and transcriptions, together with the mailing list archives are publicly posted.
 The CCWG will collaborate using a public workspace for draft materials and all final work products and milestones will be documented on the WG’s wiki.

 How to participate